Allstate Canada: Everything you need to know

 Michel joined Allstate in 1996 as an actuarial analyst and, since that time, he has taken on positions that have focused mainly on product development, risk management, and regulatory affairs.
 He moved over to Allstate Canada’s leadership team in 2011 once he was appointed vice president and chief risk officer of enterprise risk management.
 Then, in March 2014, Michel was moved into the role of senior vice president and chief risk officer and was also appointed an officer and vice president of the Allstate Insurance Corporation.

-Allstate Canada was recently recognized as one of the Best Employers in Canada by Kincentric (formerly Aon) for the eighth consecutive year.
+Allstate Canada was recently recognized as one of the Best Employers in Canada by Kincentric (formerly Aon) for nine consecutive years.

 To receive the Best Employers certification, Allstate Canada was assessed on four factors: employee engagement, organization agility, engaging leadership, and talent focus.
 Kincentric measures how well each company has met the four criteria by conducting an in-depth survey of employee opinions.

 “We’re honoured to once again be regarded as one of the Best Employers in Canada,” said president and CEO Michel.

 He added that one of Allstate Canada’s strengths is its ability to create a workplace where employees “feel energized, engaged and empowered.”

 However, not all employees have been satisfied with the company.
 Ex-agency manager Mehdi Joshi filed a lawsuit in 2018 where she claimed that she was fired after confronting her managers about an unwritten managerial directive to stop offering auto insurance policies in Brampton – an area with some of the highest auto insurance premiums in Ontario.
 She alleged that the directive is a subtle attempt to deny auto insurance to the city’s large visible-minority population.